mybizz-site/phontrack/userdoc.md

 There are multiple ways to share a session with PhoneTrack.

+## With other Nextcloud users

+Just add users you want to share the session with in the session's "share" options.
+They will have read-only access to the session.

 ## Public session URL

 Each session can be set public and then can be shared with a public URL.
 This URL allows the viewers to see all session points but everything is read-only.